woojiahao/Taiga/README.md

 She is created by Chill#4048 using [Kotlin](https://kotlinlang.org/) and is hosted for development at her [development server](https://discord.gg/xtDNfyw)

+Invite her to your server using [this link](https://discordapp.com/oauth2/authorize?client_id=482340927709511682&scope=bot&permissions=8)

 Her default prefix is `?`

 ## Setting up